 Example 3: Renaissance Church

 This design is minimalist but beautiful, the white background makes the photographs stand out.
-It’s not text-heavy but instead, it uses links to direct reader to their website and social media for more information.
+It’s not text-heavy but instead, it uses links to direct readers to their website and social media for more information.
 It also has the social media handles at the bottom along with a banner showing service times and the address.

 Example 4: First Baptist Church Alexandria